devJS-fstack/boomber-pygame/README.md

 ![](images/bomberman.gif)

-Game allow to play against two types of AI (Dijkstra Algorithm and Depth-first search)
+Game allow to play against two types of AI (A* Algorithm and Depth-first search)

 ![](images/git1.png)